LearnWithTwoHeads/devops/02-networking/2-commands.md

 In modern day technologies, `tcpdump` is usually considered a last ditch effort to understand at the byte level what is going on with the network on a specific machine.
 There are higher level tools that are used in modern day to examine network activity, but to know how to use `tcpdump` is always to your advantage.

-Currently, we do not have anything running on our machine that can receive or send web traffic.
-In most cases, there are applications that listen over a port (port 22 for ssh connections), and developers create these applications to listen on these ports.
+Currently, we do not have anything running on our machine that can receive or send network traffic (besides the `ssh` active listener).
+In most cases, there are applications that listen over a port, and developers create these applications to listen on these ports.
 Lets look at how to run a application listening on a port to receive web traffic.